|Responsible office||Office of Institutional Equity (IE)|

 13. Grievance Process

-When responding to a Report of Covered Behavior, the University will undertake a Grievance Process.
-The Grievance Process will include: assessment (including Supportive Measures or Emergency Removal); informal resolution or formal resolution (investigation, hearing, finding, appeal of finding, sanction, appeal of sanction).
-The Grievance Process and Procedures are available at [TBD].
+When responding to a Report of Covered Behavior, the University will undertake a Grievance Process in a timely manner.
+The Grievance Process includes assessment (including Supportive Measures or emergency removal) and informal resolution or formal resolution (investigation, hearing, finding, appeal of finding, sanction, appeal of sanction).
+The Grievance Process and Procedures are available at [wmich.edu/sexualmisconduct].

 14. Evidentiary Standard